Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Categorization of Behavior

-Driving scenario control is classified based on the number of reactive or adversarial agents that possess their own decision-making systems, as opposed to merely following a pre-recorded path throughout the scenario.
-We propose to distinguish between the following categories, as illustrated in Figure~\ref{fig:control_taxnomy}:
+Scenario behavior control is classified based on the number of entities with decision-making systems, rather than those merely following pre-recorded trajectories.
+We propose the following classification, as illustrated in Fig.~\ref{fig:control_taxnomy}.